kristijanH1998/ddsm-back-end/README.md

 13. Now go to the installation steps for the [Frontend repository](https://github.com/kristijanH1998/dev-duckies-sm-proj-front?tab=readme-ov-file#frontend-installation) of DuckPond, and install the environment for the Frontend, then run the frontend server to start using the application

 ## How to Use the Project
-* After the frontend server has been started and 'http://localhost:5173/' URL address has been pasted to the address bar in the browser, you should see the Login page interface:
+* After the frontend server has been started and 'http://localhost:5173/' URL address has been pasted in the address bar in the browser, you should see the Login page interface:
 ![Login page](/screenshots/duckpond-login-1.jpg?raw=true "Login page") Here enter your email address and password if your account exists, if not create a new account by clicking 'Create Account', which will open Register page:
 ![Register page](/screenshots/duckpond-signup-1.jpg?raw=true "Register page")